 Who am I to talk?

 I’ve been a personal trainer for over two decades now.
-In that time, I used multi-grip bars on a daily basis.
+During that time, I’ve used multi-grip bars on a daily basis.
 More importantly, I know that this industry has an ugly underbelly and I know how to spot a dud.

 It might sound cocky, but it’s true.